ALK Mutation (Gene Rearrangement)

 If a person's tumor is negative for the most common ALK gene rearrangements, tests for other less common mutations not detected by the current test or tests for the altered ALK protein may be used to help predict therapeutic responses.
 In some cases, testing for the altered ALK protein may be preferred over ALK gene rearrangement testing.

-Two main methods of testing include:
+Methods of testing include: